 This luxury sustainable and ethical online boutique should be your go-to for gala dresses if you’re looking to impress.

-Studio One Eighty Nine, co-founded by Rosario Dawson and Abrima Erwiah, is a made-in Africa fashion lifestyle brand and social enterprise.
+Studio One Eighty Nine, co-founded by Rosario Dawson and Abrima Erwiah, is a BIPOC-owned and run fashion lifestyle brand and social enterprise.
 Headquartered in Ghana, West Africa and the U.S., with a store in NYC and Accra, Ghana, they work with artisanal communities that specialize in various traditional craftsmanship techniques including natural plant-based dye indigo, hand-batik, kente weaving and more.

 Made in Barcelona of natural fabrics, this brand knows how to bring out just enough sexy.